-- To be sure you meet these requirements: Pete’s video Bluegrass Slow Jam for the Total Beginner presents 17 songs using only G, C, D, and A, at minimum bluegrass tempos.
-The guitar chords are seen on screen for easy following.
-All four chords are shown on all 6 of the standard bluegrass instruments in the video.
-Order from the DrBanjo.com Store.
+To be sure you meet these requirements: Pete’s video Bluegrass Slow Jam for the Total Beginner presents 17 songs using only G, C, D, and A, at minimum bluegrass tempos.
+Learn to follow guitar chords, shown magnified on screen.
+G, C, D, and A are shown on all six instruments.
+Order from the Jam Store.
 Playing along with this video will build your confidence!

 If you are having problems with either of these skills despite using the item above, please contact your teacher, whose email address is on the page advertising your class.

 All skill levels are welcome.
 The only prerequisite is the ability to change smoothly and quickly between simple chords like G, C, D, and A. Often there are quite a few who have never or only rarely jammed.
 The camp is designed for them.
 But often there are also more experienced/skilled players, and they generally fit in quite well, with the understanding that when jamming with the less skilled, they need to keep the songs easy and the tempos moderate.
 Wernick Method teachers are trained to give a variety of extra challenges to more experienced players, and when possible, to group them together.

 Average age varies by camp and is hard to guess, but we’ve had folks from under 10 to over 80.
 For parents of youngsters, please first contact the teacher to discuss.

 Some jam groupings mix different experience levels, and some match skills more closely — just as happens in real life, so a chance at each is good training.
 Teachers offer personalized comments to everyone at the camp, with their experience level taken into account.